checkedc/checkedc-clang/clang/docs/checkedc/rfc/Include-Checked-Hdrs.md

           will also be picked up.
           - If the program includes `foo_checked.h`, the line `#include <foo.h>` in `foo_checked.h` will initiate the same process as above.
-     - **Pros**: 1) It is convenient for automation.
-2) The existing approach of explicit inclusion is supported.
-3) No changes are required to the build system.
+     - **Pros**: 1) The current approach of explicit inclusion is supported.
+       2) No changes are required to the build system.
+3) No changes are required to the order in which the include directories are searched.
+       4) It is convenient for automation.
-     - **Cons**: 1) It violates the "opt-in" philosophy.
-2) It does not provide fine-grained control to directly include a system header file and avoid Checked-C-specific declarations.
-3) While it is easy to accommodate clang-specific declarations in system header files (Checked-C-specific declarations can be added after the clang-specific declarations), this solution will require some Checked-C-specific declarations to be part of checkedc-clang repository.
+     - **Cons**: 1) The solution does not provide a way to opt out of including checked headers.
+2) While it is easy to accommodate clang-specific declarations in system header files (Checked-C-specific declarations can be added after the clang-specific declarations), this solution will require some Checked-C-specific declarations to be part of checkedc-clang repository.

  - Solution 2:
      - Have a different compiler driver to provide the facility for implicit inclusion of header files.
-     - **Pros**: 1) It satisfies the "opt-in" philosophy.
-2) It is convenient for automation.
-3) It provides fine-grained control to directly include a system header file.
-4) The existing approach of explicit inclusion is supported.
-5) In most cases integration into a build system will be easy: the `CC` variable can be redefined appropriately.
+     - **Pros**: 1) The solution provides the option to opt into implicitly including checked header files.
+2) The existing approach of explicit inclusion is supported.
+3) In most cases integration into a build system will be easy: the `CC` variable can be redefined appropriately.
+4) It is convenient for automation.
      - **Cons**: 1) It is a very heavy-weight solution.
 2) In some cases integrating with a build system will be more involved when both the drivers are needed to compile the sources.
 This may happen in a scenario where most source files want implicit inclusion but a few source files want explicit inclusion because they want to directly include some system header files in order to avoid Checked-C-specific declarations.

  - Solution 3:
      - Let `foo.h` be a system header file with its checked counterpart called